mapbender/mb-test-applications/README.md

 arearuler_immediate_false.yml: AreaRuler application with button in toolbar.
 It does not calculate the drawn area immediately. arearuler_immediate_true.yml: AreaRuler application with button in toolbar.
-It does calculate the drawn area immediately. arearuler_naked.yml: Pure AreaRuler with button in toolbar and additional options commented out in .yml (for testing). arearuler.yml: Standard AreaRuler application with button in toolbar.
+It does calculate the drawn area immediately. arearuler_naked.yml: Pure AreaRuler with button in toolbar and additional options commented out in .yml (for testing). arearuler.yml: Default AreaRuler application with button in toolbar.

-copyright_naked.yml: Pure Copyright application with additional options commented out in .yml (for testing). copyright.yml: Standard Copyright application which auto-opens the copyright popup and shows some fancy HTML.
+copyright_naked.yml: Pure Copyright application with additional options commented out in .yml (for testing). copyright.yml: Default Copyright application which auto-opens the copyright popup and shows some fancy HTML.

 digitizer_all_features.yml: Digitizer application which includes almost all documented digitizer options (https://doc.mapbender3.org/de/functions/editing/digitizer.html).
 Search for desired option in .yml for easy access.
 Clustering is commented out as it is an experimental feature.
-Events are not included. digitizer.yml: Standard digitizer configuration as published in Mapbender Documentation.
+Events are not included. digitizer.yml: Default digitizer configuration as published in Mapbender Documentation.

 gpsposition_naked.yml: Pure GPSPosition application.
 Provides the GPS-Element with a button in the toolbar.
-Standard configuration of options. gpsposition.yml: Standard GPSPosition application.
+Default configuration of options. gpsposition.yml: Default GPSPosition application.
 Automatically zooms to your location if you open it.

-imageexport_naked.yml: Pure ImageExport application. imageexport.yml: Standard ImageExport application that captures .png or .jpg files of the map.
+imageexport_naked.yml: Pure ImageExport application. imageexport.yml: Default ImageExport application that captures .png or .jpg files of the map.

 layertree_dialog.yml
 layertree_wo_groups_naked.yml:

 legend_naked: Pure legend application.
 legend_sidepane: Application with a legend embedded in the sidepane.
-All options are set "true". legend.yml: Standard legend application.
+All options are set "true". legend.yml: Default legend application.

-lineruler_immediate:false_yml: LineRuler application with button in toolbar.
+lineruler_immediate_false_yml: LineRuler application with button in toolbar.
 It does not calculate the drawn line length immediately. lineruler_immediate_true.yml: LineRuler application with button in toolbar.
 It does calculate the drawn line length immediately. lineruler_naked.yml: Pure LineRuler with button in toolbar and additional options commented out in .yml (for testing).
-lineruler: Standard LineRuler application with button in toolbar.
+lineruler: Default LineRuler application with button in toolbar.

 map_naked.yml: An application which features a map.

-overview_naked.yml: Pure overview application which includes all configurational options. overview.yml: Standard application which features an overview map in the documented configuration.
+overview_naked.yml: Pure overview application which includes all configurational options. overview.yml: Default application which features an overview map in the documented configuration.

+print_naked.yml: Pure PrintClient integration with toolbar button, all options integrated (replace_pattern commented out) print_sidepane.yml: PrintClient integrated in Sidepane, with additional feature to turn frame on/off (& replace_pattern commented out) print.yml: Default PrintClient application with button in toolbar (& replace_pattern commented out).

 ### ol4 directory